 Hidden Message: The letters S-F-X (or possibly S-E-X).

 Backstory: When Simba flops down on a cliffside, a cloud of dust is pushed out into the air – where, for a brief second, a series of three controversial letters appear.
 For years, the frame was scrutinized as a subliminal message (SEX) intended to promote sexuality to children.
 However, the film’s animators have since claimed that the letters were intended to spell SFX – a nod to the Lion King‘s special effects department.

 There’s no way of knowing whether or not the original intention was to spell SEX or SFX – as the differences would be minute.
 Disney could have devised the SFX explanation after the fact in order to quell outrage from concerned parents but it’s equally possible that the SEX controversy took-off simply because it’s the more scandalous headline – especially in a fan-favorite kids movie.

 Watch the SFX/SEX cloud in context – HERE.

 Hidden Message: Jocelyn Pook’s song “Masked Ball.”

-Backstory: After arriving at a rural mansion, Bill (Tom Cruise) witnesses a satanic ritual.
+Backstory: When he arrives at a rural mansion, Bill (Tom Cruise) witnesses a satanic ritual.
 For the scene, Stanley Kubrick enlisted the work of composer Jocelyn Pook, after her song “Backwards Priests” had been used in pre-production to design the infamous orgy scene.

 As a result, a Pook track, “Masked Ball,” plays during the satanic ritual, and includes a backwards Orthodox Romanian liturgy – which, in its original form, read: “And God told to his apprentices, I gave you a command to pray to the Lord for the mercy, life, peace, health, salvation, the search, the leave, and the forgiveness of the sins of God’s children.
 The ones that pray, they have mercy and they take good care of this holy place.”